stanford-rc/rse-services/_docs/guides/best-practices/index.md

  - [Appveyor (Windows)](https://www.appveyor.com/)

-How do you get started?
-It's recommended to look at other projects with similar code that are set up with the service that you chose, and modify to your need.
+{% include alert.html title="How do I get started?" type="question" content="It's recommended to look at other projects with similar code that are set up with the service that you chose, and modify to your need.
+If you need some help and want the setup done for you, we can help." %}

-If you need some help and want the setup done for you, [we can help]({{ site.repo }}/issues/new).
+<a href="{{ site.repo }}/issues/new" target="_blank"><button class="btn btn-primary">Ask for Support</button></a>

 ## Code Style